 - Bring engineering to life for kids, educators, and parents

 More than a week-long event, Engineers Week is a year-round commitment to making a difference.
-This year’s theme is Engineers Week: Inspiring Wonder.
-Celebrate.
-Volunteer.
-Connect.
+This year’s theme is Engineers Week: Pioneers of Progress.

-The Greater Austin STEM Ecosystem is collaborating with organizations to amplify events throughout the week of February 18-24, 2018, and engineering education efforts across the community.
+The Greater Austin STEM Ecosystem is collaborating with organizations to amplify community events throughout the week of February 16-22, 2020, and engineering education efforts across the community.
 Nationally, efforts are amplified by DiscoverE (formerly the National Engineers Week Foundation).
-Use #AustinSTEM #EWeek2018 in all your social media posts and let’s showcase the great things going on across Central Texas!
+Use #AustinSTEM #EWeek2019 in all your social media posts and let’s showcase the great things going on across Central Texas!

-Girl Day at UT Austin, including Introduce a Girl to Engineering Day presented by Halliburton and the Girl Day STEM Festival presented by Texas Instruments is a free event for K-8 students held on the Cockrell School of Engineering and Natural Sciences complexes on on The University of Texas at Austin campus February 24th, 2018 from 12 to 5 pm.
+Girl Day at UT Austin, including Introduce a Girl to Engineering Day and the Girl Day STEM Festival is presented by Halliburton , BAE Systems, BASF and Kiewit is a free event for K-8 students held throughout the Cockrell School of Engineering complex on The University of Texas at Austin campus February 22, 2020 from 11:30 to 5 pm.
 Over 8,000 students are expected to participate in over 150 free-flowing hands-on activities and demonstrations hosted by volunteers, student organizations, corporate partners and community organizations.
 Students get the chance to explore engineering, science, math, and technology at their own pace throughout the event.
 Girls and boys are welcome!
-Register online for this FREE event.
+Registration is open and free.